How do you make great Pinterest images that stand out? In this article, we offer some tips to make those images pop that create lots of engagement.

 Make Your Images Mobile-Friendly

-According to Pinterest, “People are spending more time on their mobile phones than ever before, and we’ve seen this shift at Pinterest, too.
-That’s why we think Pinterest is a great place to reach, inspire, and convert people on mobile.”
+It’s safe to say that people are spending more time on their mobile devices than ever.
+That’s why Pinterest is a great place to reach people on mobile!

 So how do you make images mobile-friendly?
 Fortunately, Pinterest has done most of the work for you.
 Their site and app are fast on mobile devices.
 Buttons and links are easy to click.
 You just have to make sure your images are clear on small screens.